Ignition SCADA: Development

 An Ignition Module SDK is available for anybody to develop their own modules.
 The SDK exposes the API and classes as separate JAR resources for the following: Client, Gateway, Designer, Common, Vision module.
 For example, a programmer wrote an Ignition module to integrate with QuickBooks, which uses SOAP to communicate with the QuickBooks Web Connector.

-Modules must be submitted to Inductive Automation for testing prior to approval.
-Once tested, they are digitally signed and ready for distribution to production Ignition systems.

 Licensing

-Ignition is typically sold with an unlimited licensing structure, favoring a per server model that avoids charging for: clients, PLC or SQL Database connections, tags, or visualization screens.
+Ignition is typically sold with an unlimited licensing structure, favoring a per server/feature model that avoids charging for: clients, PLC or SQL Database connections, tags, or visualization screens.

 The most common Ignition software package is The Works which includes unlimited versions of the following modules: SQL Bridge, Vision, Reporting, and Symbol Factory.
 Limited versions of the SQL Bridge and Vision Modules are restricted by functionality and concurrent clients, respectively.

 Performance

 Ignition performance is based on tag changes per second and total number of concurrent clients.
 Inductive Automation released a 2008 white paper benchmarking SQLTags performance.
 Although testing was conducted on FactorySQL and FactoryPMI, Ignition performance is expected to be at least comparable.
 Evaluation utilized 150 Amazon EC2 virtual machines using the following databases: MySQL with MyISAM data engine, MySQL with InnoDB engine, Microsoft SQL Server 2005 Express Edition, and Oracle 10g Express Edition.
 As a real world point of comparison, a Surefire SCADA distillery project sustains 30,000 discrete tag changes per second on a Linux platform.